January 26, 15h, Allan Tucker

 3rd, Seminar, 27th November, 2013.

-Presenter: Luís Matias
+Presenter: Luís Matias,

 PhD student working with João Mendes Moreira and João Gama